-The percentage of test questions assigned to each Client Needs category and subcategory of the NCLEX-RN Test Plan is based on the results of the Report of Findings from the 2017 RN Practice Analysis: Linking the NCLEX-RN® Examination to Practice (NCSBN, 2018) and expert judgment provided by members of the NCLEX Examination Committee.
+The percentage of test questions assigned to each Client Needs category and subcategory of the NCLEX-RN Test Plan is based on the results of the Report of Findings from the 2021 RN Practice Analysis: Linking the NCLEX-RN® Examination to Practice (NCSBN, 2022) and expert judgment provided by members of the NCLEX Examination Committee (NEC).
+In addition to the Client Needs categories and subcategories listed below, clinical judgment processes are explicitly measured by 18 case study items (i.e., three item sets) and approximately 10% stand-alone items, which will be selected depending on exam length.

 Client Needs Percentage of Items from Each Category/Subcategory

 Safe and Effective Care Environment

-Management of Care 17-23%
+Management of Care 15-21%

-Safety and Infection Control 9-15%
+· Safety and Infection Control 10-16%

 Health Promotion and Maintenance 6-12%

 Psychosocial Integrity 6-12%

 Physiological Integrity

 Basic Care and Comfort 6-12%

-Pharmacological and Parenteral Therapies 12-18%
+Pharmacological and Parenteral Therapies 13-19%

 Reduction of Risk Potential 9-15%

 Physiological Adaptation 11-17%